anhthiencao/papaya-be-challenge/README.md

 ## Authentication
 > **_NOTE:_** This authentication feature is basic and stores passwords in plain text without refresh tokens.

 To access certain features of the API, authentication is required.
 We use JSON Web Tokens (JWT) for authentication.
-When making requests that require authentication, you need to include the JWT token in the request headers(Authorization header).
+When making requests that require authentication, you need to include the JWT token in the request headers(Authorization Bearer token).

 #### login(Query)